The Secret Miracle

-Plot
+Plot summary

 A minor Czech author, Jaromir Hladík, is living in Prague when it is occupied by the Nazis in March 1939.
 Hladík is arrested and charged with being Jewish as well as opposing the Anschluss, and he is sentenced to die by firing squad in one week.

 Terrified of his impending execution, Hladík spends most of that week picturing it with infinite variations, until he has "died hundreds of deaths".
 However, Hladík's main concern soon turns to his unfinished play, The Enemies, the story of a nineteenth-century man caught in a strange, repeating loop of experiences.
 Hladík wishes to complete his play, which he feels will vindicate his previous mediocre literary output and life's work.

 On the last night before his death, he prays to God, asking for one more year of time in which to finish the play.
 That night, he dreams of going to the Clementinum library, where the librarian has gone blind looking for a single letter that represents God.
 Someone returns an atlas to the library; Hladík touches a letter in it and hears a voice that says, "The time of your labor has been granted".

 The next morning, Hladík is taken outside to the firing squad.
 The sergeant gives the order to fire, but then time stops.
 Hladík cannot move, but he remains conscious.
 After an initial day of panic, he finishes his masterpiece within his own mind.
 Once The Enemies is complete, time begins again and the volley from the soldiers' rifles kills him.